 When to Visit

-- Sunrise is closed: Following guidance from the CDC and recommendations from state and local public health in consultation with NPS Public Health Service officers, Haleakalā National Park’s Summit District will be open from 9:00am- 5:00pm.
+- Sunrise to open up in phases: Following guidance from the CDC and recommendations from state and local public health in consultation with NPS Public Health Service officers, Haleakalā National Park’s Summit District will be open from 9:00am- 5:00pm.
 All sunrise entries between 3am and 7am require reservations made in advance.

 - Visitor Centers are closed: All visitor centers, including Haleakala Visitor Center (9,740 feet), Headquarters Visitor Center (at 7,000 feet), and theKīpahulu (Hana area) Visitor Center will be closed.